Skip to content

 • Heat supply

-Local and long-distance heating of huge public and commercial and industrial buildings, also as of larger settlements and districts.
+Local and long-distance heating of huge public, commercial, and industrial buildings, also as of larger settlements and districts.

 But also to heat greenhouses for vegetable cultivation.